swensmid/labs/content/en/docs/java/overview.md

 sectionnumber: 5
 ---

 ## {{% param sectionnumber %}}.0: Meta

 ### {{% param sectionnumber %}}.0.1: Goals

-* Understanding how applications work in a modern world
+* I know how applications work in a modern world
 * I know what databases, backends, frontends are for
+* I know what a monolithic application is
-* I know the difference between synchronous and asynchronous communication
+* I can divide the modules of an application

 ### {{% param sectionnumber %}}.0.2: Changelog